 OpenAPI to LaTeX

-I developed this as testbed while familiarising myself with Julia.
+I developed this as a testbed while familiarising myself with Julia.
 A couple of companies I assisted also had a need for attaching API specifications with their customer contracts.
 The result of these needs is this project.

 The primary rationale for this utility is to be able to generate a PDF document that can be distributed to interested parties, when the source specifications are protected by access control (and where the said parties do not need to be provided with the access credentials).
+I have used the tool to create specification documents that have been included in customer contracts for a few companies that I have worked with.

 a few times (usually two times to get cross-references resolved) for the output PDF document.
+Also run makeindex

 Structure